cdktf/cdktf-provider-google/docs/computeForwardingRule.python.md

 - *Type:* typing.List[str]

-This field is used along with the `backend_service` field for internal load balancing.

-When the load balancing scheme is `INTERNAL`, a list of ports can be configured, for example, ['80'], ['8000','9000'].
-Only packets addressed to these ports are forwarded to the backends configured with the forwarding rule.
-If the forwarding rule's loadBalancingScheme is INTERNAL, you can specify ports in one of the following ways: * A list of up to five ports, which can be non-contiguous * Keyword `ALL`, which causes the forwarding rule to forward traffic on any port of the forwarding rule's protocol. @pattern: d+(?:-d+)?
-For more information, refer to [Port specifications](/load-balancing/docs/forwarding-rule-concepts#port_specifications).
+This field can only be used:.

+If 'IPProtocol' is one of TCP, UDP, or SCTP.
+By internal TCP/UDP load balancers, backend service-based network load balancers, and internal protocol forwarding.

+You can specify a list of up to five ports by number, separated by commas.
+The ports can be contiguous or discontiguous.
+Only packets addressed to these ports will be forwarded to the backends configured with this forwarding rule.

+For external forwarding rules, two or more forwarding rules cannot use the same '[IPAddress, IPProtocol]' pair, and cannot share any values defined in 'ports'.

+For internal forwarding rules within the same VPC network, two or more forwarding rules cannot use the same '[IPAddress, IPProtocol]' pair, and cannot share any values defined in 'ports'.

+The 'ports' and 'port_range' fields are mutually exclusive.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/4.63.1/docs/resources/compute_forwarding_rule#ports ComputeForwardingRule#ports}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/4.64.0/docs/resources/compute_forwarding_rule#ports ComputeForwardingRule#ports}

 ---